(Back to Wisconsin

 his life, his wife Catherine, died in 1928.
 He was lonely and not

-real happy, but found pleasure in looking at the view of Kewaunee
+very happy, but found pleasure in looking at the view of Kewaunee

 Harbor and Lake Michigan from his second floor suite; (rooms